Saint Cloud 5/2 90

 Oh how amusing that I

-ran into to You – munk Commentary – I have been
+ran into to You – munk – I have been

 thinking a great deal about You –